Request for Applications

 You can download the PennAITech Request for Applications (RFA) here.

-Applications for the fourth annual a2 Pilot Awards will be accepted from March 1 to April 30, 2024 (5 p.m.
+Applications for the fifth annual a2 Pilot Awards will be accepted from December 2, 2024 to January 15, 2025 (5 p.m.
 ET).
 More information here.
+Those invited to Round 2, must submit applications no later than March 31, 2025 (5 p.m.
+ET).